-With the changeable weather, one day sunny skies and then another a thunderstorm, they can also result in a lot of boring days cooped up inside.
+With the changeable weather, loved ones can spend alot of boring days cooped up inside.
 And for those living with Dementia, these weather conditions can exacerbate feelings of confusion, disorientation and fright (especially if your loved one is upset by storms).

 Rainy days can leave the best of us feeling a little down, but a shared activity with someone you care about can help you both feel happier, all while spending some quality time together.
 Having Dementia doesn’t mean you have to stop doing the things you enjoy, and there are many meaningful activities for people with Dementia that are simple, affordable, and easy to do from the comfort of your own home.
 From card-making to bird watching, explore our Dementia activity ideas below.

 So, where should you start when it comes to activities for people with Dementia?
 Firstly, Dementia activities don’t necessarily need to be expensive or elaborate.
 The most important factor to consider is how mentally engaging and inclusive they are.
 The more stimulating and entertaining the activity is, the less likely your loved one is to experience feelings of depression, frustration and irritability.

 Dementia friendly activities should enable your loved one to:

 - Feel more engaged

 - Foster emotional connections with those closest to them